impress-org/givewp/readme.txt

 Create the donation form of your dreams using an easy-to-use visual donation form builder.

 = 0.4.0: June 15th, 2023 =
 * NOTE: This is another beta release with breaking changes to the form builder.
-Please delete any existing v3 forms and start fresh for the best experience.
+For the best experience, please delete any existing v3 forms and start fresh.
 * New: Added multi-step form design
 * New: Added per-form email settings
 * New: Added login and registration block and settings